 We recently published a series of tutorial videos and tweets on the Apache Kafka® platform as we see it.
 After you hear that there’s a thing called Kafka but before you put hands to keyboard and start writing code, you need to form a mental model of what the thing is.
 These videos give you the basics you need to know to have the broad grasp on Kafka necessary to continue learning and eventually start coding.
 This post summarizes them.

 Before we get into it, I should mention that probably the best way to get started with Kafka is to use a fully managed cloud service like, say, Confluent Cloud.
-When you first sign up, you get $200 of free usage each month for your first three months.
+When you first sign up, you receive $400 to spend within Confluent Cloud during your first 60 days.
 If you use the promo code

 CL60BLOG, you get an extra $60 of free usage on top of that.*